-Sampling and Reporting Frequency was retained from previous permit.
+Sampling and Reporting Frequency was retained from previous permit, with the exception of flow, which was decreased to quarterly monitoring to coincide with other parameters sampling frequency.
 Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)6.C.